 - Key takeaways related to the power of partnership with families

 - Curated tips for partnering successfully with families

 - Links to additional resources for your review

 Why Focus on Home-School Partnerships to Accelerate Learning?

 - Families create positive learning environments.
 Research shows a connection between family involvement and academic achievement.
-Encouraging family engagement is more than common courtesy, it’s one of the best ways to create a positive learning environment for every student and support student success.
+Encouraging family engagement is more than a common courtesy; it’s one of the best ways to create a positive learning environment for every student and support student success.

 - Intentional relationship-building empowers parents.
 Families become more confident in their role as advocates and more engaged in their ability to help their kids become more successful, effective learners when school-family relationships are intentional and involve mutual respect, open communication, and inclusion in decision-making (Joining Together).

 - Intentionally designed at-home work can have a targeted impact on students’ learning.
-Leveraging technology and what we have learned from distance learning, make it easier for students to work at grade level from home.
+Leveraging technology and what we have learned from distance learning, we can make it easier for students to work at grade level from home.

-Ensure that 100% of families connect with their teachers.
-Set a goal of having families hear from their child’s teacher at least once per quarter.
-As your system works towards 100% contact, monitor any gaps in contact between demographic groups (including racial demographic groups, students with IEPs, multilingual learners, or students who receive free and reduced lunch).
+- Ensure that 100% of families connect with their teachers.
+Set a goal of having each family hear from their child’s teacher at least once per quarter.
+As your system works towards 100% contact, monitor any disparities in family contact between demographic groups (including racial demographic groups, students with IEPs, multilingual learners, or students who receive free and reduced lunch).